-It’s St. Patrick’s Day as I write this post so why not create and serve a delightful St. Patrick’s Day Grazing Board filled with all kinds of green, orange, and white snacking foods!
+St. Patrick’s Day is the perfect time to create and serve a delightful St. Patrick’s Day Grazing Board filled with all kinds of green, orange, and white snacking foods!

 Grazing boards are ideal for casual entertaining.
 There are many advantages to grazing boards.
 They are scalable which means they can be sized from individual, personal-sized boards to virtually any size needed.
 The boards can include something for everyone and all tastes.
 They can be customized and themed for particular events.
 Foods for the boards can be prepared in advance (fruits and veggies washed and dried) and no recipes are needed!
 The boards can be simple or elaborate, economical or extravagant, depending on what is chosen as content.